Hello all fans of history and Hetalia

 If a deviation in our gallery crosses the line between respect and disturbing, please contact the mods about it via group note.

 (Taken from blog posts and admin forum posts made by CrimsonLayers, Ashewalton, Unworldly-Battue, Rikussandow, Mangaka9 and compiled by MorriganFearn.
-Decorated by SHAR0N-SAMA)
+Decorated and slightly modified by Zitenshi)